eProsima/Fast-DDS-docs/docs/fastdds/transport/zero_copy/zero_copy.rst

 Caveats
 -------

-*   After calling :func:`loan_sample`, Fast DDS takes ownership of the sample and therefore it is no longer safe to make changes to that sample.
+*   After calling |DataWriter::loan_sample-api|, *Fast DDS* takes ownership of the sample and therefore it is no longer safe to make changes to that sample.
-*   If function :func:`loan_sample` is called first and the sample is never written, it is necessary to use function :func:`discard_loan` to return the sample to the DataWriter.
+*   If function |DataWriter::loan_sample-api| is called first and the sample is never written, it is necessary to use function |DataWriter::discard_loan-api| to return the sample to the DataWriter.
-    If this is not done, the subsequent calls to :func:`loan_sample` may fail if DataWriter has no more ``extra_samples`` to loan.
+    If this is not done, the subsequent calls to |DataWriter::loan_sample-api| may fail if DataWriter has no more
+    |ResourceLimitsQosPolicy::extra_samples-api| to loan.
 *   The current maximum supported sample size is the maximum value of an ``uint32_t``.

 Constraints